elif-sen/elif-sen/README.md

 ### Hi there

-- 🔭 I’m currently studying at Bilkent University CS Department
+- 🔭 I’m currently studying at Bilkent University CS Department as a freshman

--->